i2S projects aim to:

 This was a collaborative project with the National Socio-Environmental Synthesis Center (SESYNC) and the workshop was held at SESYNC in Annapolis, Maryland, USA.
 It resulted in the following report: Palmer, L. (2018).
 Meeting the leadership challenges for interdisciplinary environmental research.
 Nature Sustainability, 1, 330-333.
 (Online): https://rdcu.be/234H.

 Follow-up global meetings were held at the University of Michigan in Ann Arbor, USA in November 2018 and at the Santa Fe Institute in New Mexico, USA in November 2018.

-In addition, the first regional meeting, for the Oceania region, will be held in Brisbane Australia in May 2019.
-The meeting will be co-hosted by CSIRO Land and Water and James Cook University.
+The first regional meeting, for the Oceania region, was held in Brisbane Australia in May 2019.
+The meeting was co-hosted by CSIRO Land and Water and James Cook University.

 4. Frameworks for transdisciplinary research

 This is a commissioned series for the journal GAIA, where leading transdisciplinary researchers briefly describe the frameworks they use for their research.
 Starting in mid-2017, one framework is described in each issue of the jounal.
 It follows on from the successful "Toolkits for Transdisciplinarity" series.

 The Collaboration Lab programme (PDF: 823Kb), which is part of the New Zealand Our Land and Water National Science Challenge, is testing the usefulness of the i2S framework against a number of case studies.
 It is also providing training in using the i2S framework to other programmes in the Challenge.